maxipalay/minimec-ros2/README.md

 The `MecanumDrive` class is the core of this library.

 It provides the following functions:
-- FKin
+- FKin - Forward kinematics, maps wheel positions to transforms.
-- IKin
+- IKin - Inverse kinematics, maps input twist to wheel speeds.
-- setWheelOffsets
+- setWheelOffsets - set initial encoder offsets

-## setup

-A `/setup` folder is included in this repository to help set up the robot easily and quickly.
-This is already done, but can serve as reference if there is a need to reflash the robot's storage.

-- Follow the steps in `/setup` to cofigure the robot.

 ## building